Imbedded in the arts

 Those of us who pursued the arts of drama and literature under KPFA’s umbrella will remember the extraordinary contrast with virtually every other media outlet.
 We certainly weren't paid at commercial rates, but there was never anyone behind the scenes suggesting that an idea wasn’t “saleable”, that an advertiser might take offense at an imagined slight to his product, or that a reader might see red at a particular word or sentiment.
 We accellerated blithely up the literary high road, unconcerned that our scarves might someday get caught in the wheels.

 Here are a few of the happy results.
-The first five listings have their own separate pages.
+These eight listings have their own separate pages.

 UC Poetry Conference, 1955 [work in progress]